the-teachingRSE-project/competencies/competencies.md

 releases, publication, citation, archiving) together with some ongoing work on corresponding metadata [@giraldo_metadata_2023].
 Metadata can also be used
-actively during, within, and after completion of a research project, to edify the decision-making processes [@Bird2016].
+actively during and within a research project, to inform the decision-making processes [@Bird2016].

 Most RSEs will contribute to other projects, some of which will be large.
 This